WWC-CovidHackathon/covid-detection/README.md

 ### Main files description

-* requirements.txt <br>
-Function: It contains all the package versions used for this project.

 #### Folder DataPreparation
 * Random Selection from ZhangLabData.ipynb<br>
 Function: From thousands of ‘Normal’ and ‘Bacterial Pneumonia’ images in [Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/3), this code randomly selects 490 for each class for our project. <br>